FasteriseGithub/KnowledgeNow/README.md

 # RAG Chatbot Based on Fastrise Zoom Meeting Transcript

-This project implements a RAG (Retrival Augment) system based on Fastrise Zoom meeting transcripts.
+This project implements a RAG (Retrieval-augmented generation) chatbot based on Fastrise Zoom meeting transcripts.
 The RAG chatbot is a management tool used to quickly confirm tasks and to do verify information.

 ## Setup